 That's the entire decision tree, but it has consequences in three directions.

 Cost.
 Junk removal includes labor typically 60 to 80% of the price for a typical residential cleanout.
 Dumpster rental doesn't.
-For volume above ~4 cubic yards (half a single-car garage), a dumpster is usually 30 to 60% cheaper because you're not paying for the lifting.
+The reference points: national junk-removal franchises charge roughly $130 to $180 for a minimum pickup and $600 to $800 for a full truck, while a 10-yard Zebra bin runs $430 and a 20-yard $550 in San Jose.
+For volume above ~4 cubic yards, the dumpster is usually 30 to 60% cheaper because you're not paying for the lifting.

 Time.
 Junk removal happens in a single 60 to 120-minute appointment.
 Dumpster rental gives you 7 days to load at your own pace.
-If your project produces debris over multiple days (renovation, slow cleanout) the dumpster matches that rhythm.
+If your project produces debris over multiple days, the dumpster matches that rhythm.
 If you need it gone today, junk removal wins.

 Volume tolerance.
 A junk removal truck holds 8 to 16 cubic yards depending on operator.
 Above that and you're booking multiple trucks.
 A dumpster comes in 5, 10, 20, 30, and 40 cubic-yard sizes easier to right-size for big projects.